How did Paul understand the Spirit in relation to the believer?

 In Pauline theology, there are several experiential effects produced by the indwelling Spirit.

 With the eschatological events of the death and resurrection of Christ comes the eschatological Spirit to human beings.
-In Paul’s view, the possession of the Spirit is indispensable to being able to do the will of God.
+Consistent with his Old Testament and second-Temple religious-historical background, Paul holds that the Spirit is indispensable to being able to do the will of God.
 The believer is controlled and empowered by the Spirit (or other designations), no longer being controlled by the sinful nature ("the flesh").
 This is the norm for all believers in Paul's view, not an option, although Paul does allow for the possibility of the Spirit's being hindered.
 While conceptually they can be distinguished, the spiritual status of being declared righteous cannot be separated experientially from the spiritual transformation effected by the Spirit.
-Unlike the texts from the second-Temple period, for Paul, the Holy Spirit is not simply a new human disposition to holiness created by God, but is God or Christ in an individual.
+Unlike the texts from the second-Temple period, however, for Paul the Holy Spirit is not simply a new human disposition to holiness created by God, but is God or Christ in an individual.
 In this way, he is in more continuity with the Hebrew prophets.
-The other difference between Paul and second-Temple Judaism—and the Old Testament prophets—is that, in Pauline theology, the Holy Spirit as the eschatological principle of obedience is given on an equal basis to Jews and gentiles alike.
+The other difference between Paul and his second-Temple Judaism is that for him the Holy Spirit as the eschatological principle of obedience is given on an equal basis to Jews and gentiles alike.

 According to Paul, the purpose of God’s sending his son was “to condemn sin in the flesh,” (8:3b) in order that the requirement of the Law (to dikaiôma tou nomou) might be fulfilled in “us” (8:4a).(27) The phrase “the requirement of the Law” is a genitive of content: the requirement consisting of the Law (see its other use in Rom 2:26: "If therefore the uncircumcised keeps the requirement of the Law..."; see also Rom 1:32: "the requirement of God" (to dikaiôma tou theou).
 Paul’s use of the singular to dikaiôma (“the requirement”) implies the unity of the Law (In Rom 13:8-10 and Gal 5:14, Paul identifies the essence of the Law as “love” [agapê]).(28) In other words, the purpose of the work of Christ is that the essence of the Law be truly obeyed by believers.
 Earlier, in Rom 8:2, Paul writes that the principle (literally “law” [nomos]) of the Spirit of life has set “you” (a believer) free from the principle of sin and death.
 He sees “sin” as a causal principle operating in human beings that results in death, not only physical but eternal (8:2); this is nullified by another causal principle, the law of the Spirit of life (ho nomos tou pneumatos tês zôês), or the Spirit whose purpose it is to make possible eternal life (genitive of direction or purpose).
 (The inclusion of the adverbial phrase “in Christ Jesus,” modifying the verb “set free,” denotes that it is because of the work of Christ that any of this is possible: The “in” [en] is causal.)(29)